-Although there are many scales that measure learners' attitudes towards mathematics, there is a lack of content-specific instruments such as geometry attitude scales.
-Also, already existing geometry attitude scales are relevant for either middle or secondary school students.
+Although there are many scales that measure learners' attitudes towards mathematics, there is a lack of content specific instruments such as geometry attitude scales.
+Besides, already existing geometry attitude scales are relevant for either middle or secondary school students.
 Therefore, this study explored the psychometric properties and the construct validity of the Turkish translation of the Utley Geometry Attitude Scale developed by Utley (2007) for undergraduate students.
 Data were divided into two random subsamples to perform factor analysis.
 EFA was conducted on the first subsample to determine the factorial structure of the translated version of the scale.
 Next, CFA was conducted on the second subsample to test the fit of the model obtained through EFA.
-Following EFA, the 25-item UGAS with the following four dimensions was obtained: confidence, enjoyment, everyday use and future use.
-CFA was performed to test whether this four-factor structure indicates a good model fit.
-In general, the model reflected the empirical data since goodness of fit indices appropriate for acceptance were found to be the of the model $(\chi^2(sd = 269) = 800.73, p = 0.00), \chi^2 / df = 2.98, GFI = .86, AGFI = .82, RMSEA = .072,$ RMR = .060, SRMR = .060, CFI = .97, NFI = .96, NNFI = .97, RFI = .95, IFI = .97, PNFI = .86, and PGFI = .71).
+Following EFA, the 25-item UGAS with the following four dimensions were obtained: 'confidence', 'enjoyment', 'everyday use' and 'future use'.
+CFA was performed to test whether this four factor structure indicates a good model fit.
+In general, the model reflected the empirical data since goodness of fit indices were found to be appropriate for the acceptance of the model $(\chi^2(sd=269)=800.73, p=0.00), \chi^2/df=2.98, GFI=.86, AGFI=.82,$ RMSEA = .072, RMR = .060, SRMR = .060, CFI = .97, NFI = .96, NNFI = .97, RFI = .95, IFI = .97, PNFI = .86, and PGFI = .71).
 After CFA, item analysis and reliability analysis were performed to determine item discrimination indices of each item and reliability coefficients of the scale and its factors.
-The corrected item-total correlations and the tvalues indicated that all items were discriminating satisfactorily.
-Ultimately, Cronbach's alpha coefficients were calculated to assess the internal consistency of the

-25-item UGAS and its factors.
-Alpha reliabilities for the overall scale and for the confidence, enjoyment, everyday use and future use factors were found to be .94, .89, .91, .76, and .81, respectively.
+The corrected item-total correlations and the t-values showed that all items were discriminating satisfactorily.
+Ultimately, Cronbach's alpha coefficients were calculated to assess the internal consistency of the 25-item UGAS and its factors.
+Alpha reliabilities for the overall scale and for the 'confidence', 'enjoyment', 'everyday use' and 'future use' factors were found to be .94, .89, .91, .76, and .81 respectively.

 The alpha reliabilities for the translated version of the instrument and its factors have been found to be slightly lower when compared to the alpha values of the original instrument (UGAS).
-This might have stemmed from the fact that the translated version and its factors included fewer items when compared to the UGAS.
+This might have stemmed from the fact that the translated version and its factors included fewer items when compared to UGAS.
 In other words, the Turkish version had 9-8-4-4 items in its factors while UGAS had 12-10-10 items.
-Moreover, the usefulness factor of UGAS turned out to be two factors, (i.e., everyday use and future use) in the Turkish version.
-Both of these factors include four items and have low reliabilities when compared to confidence and enjoyment factors.
-Especially, everyday use factor has the lowest reliability ($\alpha = .76$) among all factors and needs to have several items added for it to have a good or excellent reliability.
+Moreover, the usefulness factor of UGAS turned out to be as two factors, (i.e., 'everyday use' and 'future use) in the Turkish version.
+Both of these factors include four items and have low reliabilities when compared to 'confidence' and 'enjoyment' factors.
+Especially, 'everyday use' factor has the lowest reliability (α = .76) among all factors and needs adding several items in order for it to have a good or excellent reliability.
 As a consequence, an increase in the reliabilities of these factors might lead to an increase in the overall reliability of the translated UGAS.